loftyshaky/close-other-tabs-plus/README.md

-A browser extension that enables you to close/pin/unpin/group/ungroup multiple tabs at once, filtering them by a window, pin/group state or URL.
+A browser extension that enables you to close/pin/unpin/group/ungroup multiple tabs at once, filtering them by a window, pin/group state, or URL.

 ## Links